Tatsuya-Naka/To-do-list-using-Express.js-and-MongoDB/README.md

 5. Edit your to-do list

    If you make spelling mistakes or just would like to alter your plan, you can do it from an editor icon.
+In addition, you can confirm the last modified date in this editor screen.

    https://github.com/Tatsuya-Naka/To-do-list-using-Express.js-and-MongoDB/assets/149978327/8bfd61d6-d39c-469e-a141-192c24f39430